Darius-Hutchison/Torment-Cloud-Sync/Readme.md

 # Read Me

+## About

 [Torment: Tides of Numenera](https://www.inxile-entertainment.com/torment) is an Isometric RPG game developed by inXile Entertainment.

+## Disclaimer

+I am not responsible for the loss of save game files.
+As always please backup your files before running this utility.

+## Information

 There is no cloud syncing capability with the GOG version and the developes have not added any.
 This is my simple implementation to add that functionality.